I have 7 weeks left in college.

 Could I have had more fun?

-I remember all of us taking down notes diligently in classes when even the hardiest souls were in NREM sleep.
+all of us taking down notes diligently in classes when even the hardiest souls were in NREM sleep.
 Notes of the lecturer's atrocious grammar and pronunciation.

 Once The R and I decided to explore the corners of the campus ordinarily hidden to good, law-abiding medicos and came up on a swing.
 It so happened that we were both just five years old that day.

-The A was watching the river Cauvery (en route to Coorg, on a batch trip) flow by gently, and decided to wade in it.
+Cauvery (en route to Coorg, on a batch trip) flow by gently, and decided to wade in it.
 Later that evening, The R and I had a time trying to prevent The A from coming down with pneumonia.

 All of us setting out for a lecture five minutes before it began, to reach the class late and breathless, only to find out it had been cancelled.